NOTE: Analysis is mixed in with the relation of

 (35) Cut to a vignetted close-up on the gun, earlier in the evening, when still daylight, of the flesh of Ike's palm being peeled off of it and put in a bag.

 This is nice and quick, pushing the story along.
-Lynch/Frost don't have Ike waste any time pursuing "Dougie" after he has done away with Lorraine, but his spike bent he uses a gun.
-Cooper-Dougie's mental faculties may be on vacation, but his agent reflexes are so engrained as to instinctive--and we, as an audience, like it that he pushed Janey out of the way, protecting her, and we absolutely love it that Janey was right on top of Ike, choking him and trying to help defend "Dougie" from him.
+Lynch/Frost don't have Ike waste any time pursuing "Dougie" after he has done away with Lorraine, but as his spike was bent he uses a gun.
+Cooper-Dougie's mental faculties may be on vacation, but his agent reflexes are so engrained as to be instinctive--and we, as an audience, like it that he pushed Janey out of the way, protecting her, and we absolutely love it that Janey was right on top of Ike, choking him and trying to help defend "Dougie" from him.
 If there were any who were thinking of her as only interested in the money (which we would know isn't so from her having stayed with a gambler), and not really in love with Dougie, she risked her life trying to help her husband.

 The television interview causes the viewer to wonder if Cooper-Dougie's television appearance will come to the attention of the FBI--so that is two ways the FBI could now learn of Cooper in Las Vegas, through the Fusco brothers investigating the car explosion, and through Cooper making it onto the television as the subject of a failed hit.